Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 So, Can Dogs Eat Cinnamon?

-Yes, generally speaking, dogs can have cinnamon as it is non-toxic, but that doesn’t mean that no risks are involved.
+Yes, generally speaking, dogs can have cinnamon as it is non-toxic in small amounts, such as those used for culinary purposes, but that doesn’t mean that no risks are involved.
 Some dogs can be sensitive to it, and it shouldn’t be eaten in large quantities or inhaled.
-Always ask your vet before administering supplemental foods to your dog’s diet.
+Always ask a vet before administering supplemental foods to your dog’s diet.

 Cinnamon is a wonderful spice to have on hand and has so many uses.
 So, you can have this spice in your home guilt-free—it won’t hurt your pups in moderation!